PradyZaddy/NoteDamn/README.md

 - Live transcription using WebSockets and AudioWorklet
 - Smart summarization with Mistral 7B / OpenAI agent
-- Google Calendar integration to create events from action items
 - Slack integration to send meeting summaries
 - Authentication with Firebase (email/password and Google OAuth)
 - Dashboard with CRUD functionality for saved summaries